RewayD/airport-checkpoint-queueing/README.md

 ## Provenance and contribution statement

-This repository is an **independent portfolio rewrite inspired by a collaborative course exercise**.
-The original submission, instructor prompt, BASA files, and teammates' work are not redistributed here.

-AI assistance was used to help redesign, document, and test this portfolio version.
-Reway Du is responsible for reviewing the code, reproducing the results, and being able to explain the model and its limitations before presenting it as portfolio work.
+This repository is an independent portfolio rewrite inspired by a collaborative course exercise.
+AI assistance helped redesign, document, and test the portfolio version.
+I reran the pipeline, verified the committed outputs, and reviewed the model assumptions and limitations.

 ## Data and licence